mathieubrd/ami-factory/README.md

 The pipeline is automatically deployed using CloudFormation.
 It uses the following AWS services:
 - CloudFormation (deploys all the resources).
-- CodeCommit (hosts the set of compliance rules and remediation scripts).
 - CodeBuild (builds the set of compliance rules and remediation scripts).
 - CodePipeline (provides the automation pipeline).
 - Lambda (run EC2 instances, executes scripts, builds AMI, etc.).